Fblaze1/Desmos-Table-Manipulation-Toolkit/README.md

 ### What it does

-returns an array that results from calling `array.map((x,i) => func(x,i))` except depending on the values of the optional arguments it will handle string inputs differently
+Returns an array that results from calling `array.map((x,i) => func(x,i))` except depending on the values of the optional arguments it will handle string inputs differently

 ### Notes

-if `requireNumericInput` is `true`, it will return the orginal value if it cannot be coerced to a number, and if `ignoreNA` is true it will avoid coercing `""` to `0`
+If `requireNumericInput` is `true`, it will return the orginal value if it cannot be coerced to a number, and if `ignoreNA` is true it will avoid coercing `""` to `0`

 </details>